srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 Some sample images with object detection and segmentation working very marginally or missing detection of significant (number of) objects in the image -

 <div align="center"> <img src="detectron/detectron-visualizations/inception-inference/17790319373_bd19b24cfc_k.jpg" width="700px" /> <p>Example 1: Detectron output.</p> </div>

+For trying out inference with your own set of images, you can use the weights from the trained model located at ().

+## Future Work
+In the future we would like to rewrite the interface between FPN and non-ResNet backbones so that it is much easier to plug in these backbones without giving up FPN functionality.
+This would enable us to do a fair comaprison with the results published by the FAIR team.

 ## Setup and Installation Instructions